 3. Dynamic withdrawals

-Four factors that will impact your retirement income
+Four factors that will impact your withdrawal strategy

-When choosing a withdrawal strategy, it’s important to take other factors into consideration, such as taxes, life expectancy, additional income sources and how your investments play into your plans.
+When choosing a withdrawal strategy, it’s important to take factors such as taxes, life expectancy, additional income sources and your investment portfolio into consideration.
 These factors can influence your savings, so the earlier you plan for them, the more flexibility you’ll have during retirement.

 - If you’re withdrawing from a traditional 401(k) or IRA, you will owe income tax on that money.